dannyfeng1/character_sheet_creator/README.md

  ## Functionality and MVPS
  With this application users will be able to:
   - Create a character through a guided process.
-  - Generate a character sheet.
+  - Generate a basic character sheet.
-  - Add abilities and equipment to their characters.
+  - Learn the basic mechanics of the D&D system through a tutorial.

+In addition, this application will include:
   - Roll dice with proper modifiers and bonuses.

-In addition, this application will include:
   - A character sheet that reacts to user edits and modifies itself.
-  - A character sheet with clickable elements that returns information to the user.
+  - A character sheet with clickable elements that returns information.
-  - A search feature for common equipment and spells.
   - A production README.

 ## Wireframes